-For the statistical trend analyses, the number of samples used for each well was reduced to a bimonthly sample frequency as necessary to ensure statistical independence.
-Figure 17 shows the location of the wells, color codes identifying uranium concentration trends, and estimated range in years, for wells having declining trends, until the remediation goal of 30 μ g/L is reached.
-Mann-Kendall trend analysis using a 0.05 significance level identified 16 of the 23 AOA monitoring wells as having decreasing uranium concentration trends (Figure 12 and Figure 13, Table 5).
-An increasing trend was identified at one well (MW-15) that is outside the capture zone of the GRO system (Figure 11).
-The remaining six monitoring wells were identified as having no significant statistical trends.
-While having trends that could not be identified statistically, the tau values (tau characterizes the relationship between a series of values) for four of six AOA monitoring wells are negative, indicating decreasing tendencies.
-Although not all the trends may be statistically identifiable, the fact that the tau values for 20 of 23 AOA monitoring wells are negative suggests that, overall, uranium concentrations are decreasing throughout the AOA, likely in response to GRO system pumping.
+For the statistical trend analyses, the number of samples used for each well was reduced to a sample frequency of every two months as necessary to ensure statistical independence.
+Figure 17 shows the location of the wells, color codes identifying uranium concentration trends, and estimated range in years, for wells having declining trends, until the remediation goal of 30 μg/L is reached.
+Mann-Kendall trend analysis using a 0.05 significance level identified 16 of the 29 AOA monitoring wells as having decreasing uranium concentration trends (Figure 12 and Figure 13, Table 5).
+Increasing trends were identified at three wells (MW-15, MW-18, and MW-19) that are outside the capture zone of the GRO system (Figure 11).
+The remaining 10 monitoring wells were identified as having no significant statistical trends.
+The lack of a discernable trend at wells MW-20, MW-21, MW-22, and MW-23 might be due to the relatively short monitoring record (2017-2024) at these locations.
+Overall, the trend analysis results for AOA monitoring wells indicate that uranium concentrations are decreasing within the capture zone of the GRO system.

 In the upgradient portion of OU III, Mann-Kendall trend analysis results identified 14 of the 16 monitoring wells as having decreasing uranium concentration trends (Figure 14, Table 5).
 Monitoring well T01-18, identified as having no significant trend overall, shows uranium concentrations initially increasing followed by decreasing concentrations.
 The recent decreases in concentration in this well suggest that uranium concentrations are decreasing throughout the upgradient portion of OU III.
-The second monitoring well (MW00-01) identified as having no significant trend is a background monitoring well that has uranium concentrations below the 30 μ g/L uranium standard.
+The second monitoring well (MW00-01) identified as having no significant trend is a background monitoring well that has uranium concentrations below the $30~\mu g/L$ uranium standard.

 The downgradient portion of OU III has variable uranium concentration trends (Figure 15, Table 5).
 Mann-Kendall trend analysis results for the downgradient portion of OU III identified 7 of 14 monitoring wells as having no significant trend, 4 of 14 monitoring wells as having downward trends, and 3 monitoring wells as having an increasing trend.
 The increasing trends at wells R6-M4 and R10-M1 are likely related to PRB performance.
-These wells are located immediately downgradient of the PRB.
-As mineralization has reduced the flow of treated water through the PRB, more contaminated water has been forced around the northern slurry wall (DOE 2019a).
+These wells are immediately downgradient of the PRB.
+As mineralization has reduced the flow of treated water through the PRB, more contaminated water has been forced around the northern slurry wall (DOE 2019b).
 The increasing uranium concentration trend at wells R6-M4 and R10-M1 may be caused by this increasing volume of flow around the northern slurry wall relative to the decreasing volume of treated water flowing through the PRB.
 The increasing trend at well 82-08 might also be the result of changing flow patterns around the PRB.
 Well R6-M3 is also directly downgradient of the PRB, but it is closer to the southern end of the PRB.
-The lack of a statistical trend at well R6-M3 indicates that this location is still influenced more by the flow of treated water through the PRB than by flow of contaminated water around the slurry walls.
+The lack of a statistical trend at well R6-M3 indicates that this location is still influenced more by the flow of treated water through the PRB than by the flow of contaminated water around the slurry walls.
 Two monitoring wells (MW00-06 and MW00-07) previously had increasing concentration trends caused by higher AOA concentrations that migrated around the southern slurry wall (Section 2.4).
 Currently, both monitoring wells visually have decreasing trends, although the Mann-Kendall results indicate no trend.
 Wells 95-01 and 95-03 are downgradient monitoring wells with uranium concentrations below the 30 μ g/L uranium standard, and the stable trends at these wells indicate that the plume is not expanding.